 TX Beam nulling /isolation in TX sub-band

-The beamforming coefficients of the transmit beamforming may be modified so, that the energy coupled to the receive antenna elements is minimized.
-We have measured TX beam nulling isolation based on the most exposed RX antenna element/subarray, where this element/subarray is determined separately, with and without beam nulling.
+The beamforming coefficients of the transmit beamforming may be modified so that the energy coupled to the receive antenna elements is minimized.
+We have conducted EM simulations that measure the TX-RX isolation based on the most exposed RX antenna element/subarray, where this element/subarray is determined separately, with and without beam nulling.
 Those findings are found in contribution [R4-2300690].
 We observe that the level of self-interference depends on the beam direction.
-The isolation can be measured, for example, as an average over all beams or for the worst affected beam, where we think the latter is more appropriate for the RSIC analysis.
-We obtained 13.8 dB of isolation for the worst affected beam and less than 5.8 dB for 50% of beams.
+We have measured a minimum of 8 dB of beam nulling gain for all the Tx beams and up to 14 dB of gain for the beam with lowest isolation to the receive antenna elements as illustrated in Figure 9.2.1.2.6-1.
+The observed DL EIRP impact was between 0dB - 0.8 dB depending on beam direction, although 90% of the transmit beams experienced a DL EIRP loss below 0.3 dB.
 Note also that:

-The modification of TX coefficients reduces the transmitted EIRP toward the intended UE, leading to further reduced DL performance unless compensated by increased conducted power.
+The modification of TX beamforming coefficients reduces the transmitted EIRP toward the intended UE, leading to further reduced DL performance unless compensated by increased conducted power.

 Based on simulations, some TX beams may be affected more than others, leading to potential scheduler restrictions in which UEs may be scheduled during the SBFD time slots.

 The transmit beam nulling is most effective on the DL sub-band, for which the transmit signal is known and can be beamformed.
-It is not assumed that transmit beam nulling is effective on the UL sub-band, which contains only unwanted emission components at the transmit side.
+It is not assumed that transmit beam nulling is effective on the UL sub-band, which contains only unwanted emission components from the transmitter.